mdgriffith/elm-markup/README.md

 - `'` Single Quotes are replaced with apostrophes.
 In the future we might differentiate between curly single quotes and apostrophes.
 - `--` is replaced with an en dash –
 - `---` is replaced with an em dash —
-- `<>` - will create a non-breaking space (`&nbsp;`).
-This is not for manually increasing space(sequential `<>` tokens will only render as one `&nbsp;`), but to signify that the space between two words shouldn't break when wrapping.
+- `+` - will create a non-breaking space (`&nbsp;`).
+This is not for manually increasing space(sequential `+` tokens will only render as one `&nbsp;`), but to signify that the space between two words shouldn't break when wrapping.
 Think of this like glueing two words together.

-Escaping the start of any of these characters will cause the transformation to be skipped in that instance.
+**Note** Escaping the start of any of these characters will cause the transformation to be skipped in that instance.

 These transformations also don't apply inside inline `` `code` `` or inside the `monospace` block.